 - For the remaining years, students may receive:

 - Fellowship stipends

-The Doctor of Philosophy (Ph.D.) degree is the cornerstone of the PBS program.
+The Doctor of Philosophy (Ph.D.) degree is the cornerstone of the PMB program.
 See curriculum for more information.

 - Planning social events

 Phytograds hold an annual meeting at the beginning of every semester.
 Please email firstname.lastname@example.org for more information about getting involved.